 We may disclose personal information overseas from time to time.
 Where we may be transferring personal information overseas, we will either inform the individual to whom the information relates and seek their consent to the arrangement or require that appropriate contractual measures are in place to ensure that the overseas entity protects the personal information to the same level as required of ARPANSA under the Privacy Act.

 Storage and security of personal information

 ARPANSA is committed to protecting and securing the personal information it holds.
-It uses a range of physical and security measures to protect the personal information it holds from misuse, interference, loss, and from unauthorised access, modification or disclosure.
+We use a range of physical and electronic security measures to protect the personal information we hold from misuse, interference, loss, and from unauthorised access, modification or disclosure.

 Accessing and correcting your personal information